google/triggerator/README.md

 [![Try It In Google Cloud Shell](http://gstatic.com/cloudssh/images/open-btn.svg)](https://console.cloud.google.com/cloudshell/editor?cloudshell_git_repo=https%3A%2F%2Fgithub.com%2Fgoogle%2Ftriggerator&cloudshell_tutorial=README.md)
 (in this case we'll need to choose a project after the repository is cloned - `gcloud config set project YOUR_PROJECT`)

+Whatever installation method you use you'll need to add your application service account (PROJECT_ID@appspot.gserviceaccount.com) to your DV360 account manually (Standard role should be enough).
+See details in [Manage users in Display & Video 360](https://support.google.com/displayvideo/answer/2723011).

 ### Automated installation
-Run `scripts/setup.sh` script in Cloud Shell within the cloned repository.
+Go to `scripts` folder of the cloned repository (`cd triggerator/scripts`) and run `./setup.sh` script in Cloud Shell.

 Please note that currently `setup.sh` works only on Linux (won't work on MacOS).
 You can run it from your local machine (just set your project `gcloud config set project PROJECT_ID` and login `glcloud auth login` as a project owner/editor), but it was not tested much.
-So running the script in Cloud Shell is a recommended approached.
+So running the script in Cloud Shell is the recommended approach.

-You still need to add application service account (PROJECT_ID@appspot.gserviceaccount.com) to your DV360 account manually.

 Open the app (you can see the url by executing `gcloud app browse`).
 If you get 'You don't have access' error just wait a little bit and retry.

+Unfortunetely there could be an error during deployement to App Engine right after creation and the install script can hit that issue.
+It looks like :

+> ERROR: (gcloud.app.deploy) NOT_FOUND: Unable to retrieve P4SA: [your-project@gcp-gae-service.iam.gserviceaccount.com] from GAIA.
+Could be GAIA propagation delay or request from deleted apps.

+In such a case if there was not any other errors you can just redeploy application.
+For this go to 'backend' folder (`cd ../backend` if you are in `scripts` folder) and run `gcloud app deploy -q`.

 ### Manual installation